BryanSoltis/KenticoMVCWidgetShowcase/README.md

 - Visual Studio 2017
 - Access to SQL server

-**Continuos Integration**
+**Continuous Integration**

-This project has Continuos Integration enabled.
+This project has Continuous Integration enabled.
 You will use the **ContinuousIntegration.exe** utility to restore data to your local database.

 **Connection String**